 What you might want is to allow Windows (the Windows interface elements and application windows) to be at the 125% or even larger value, but have Rainmeter use 100% (96 DPI) for its skins.
 You can do that.

 The setting for DPI is done in the Setting panels in Windows.
 Here we are set to 125%, which we want.
 To change Rainmeter to ignore this and use 100% DPI, find the "shortcut" for Rainmeter, which you will find in your Startup folder in Windows: Right-click that shortcut, and select "Properties".
-Under Properties, select the "Compatibility" tab, and check the box labeled "Disable display scaling on high DPI settings".
+Under Properties, select the "Compatibility" tab, and do this:

 Restart Rainmeter using the shortcut.